 These measures are employed only in the most serious cases of violation of the Honor Code.
 Notification is normally sent to the student’s parents.

-Students suspended from the College must normally leave the campus within 48 hours of the time the suspension is imposed (unless otherwise instructed).
+Suspension: Students suspended from the College must normally leave the campus within 48 hours of the time the suspension is imposed (unless otherwise instructed).
 A suspension can last for a minimum of the remainder of the semester for which it is imposed and as long as several semesters.
 The Honor Board or other hearing body imposing the sanction determines the start date and length of the suspension.
 Students suspended from the College during a semester will lose all academic credit for the semester for which the suspension occurs.
 Courses in which the student is enrolled will be marked “withdrawn” on the transcript.
 Students who have been suspended for a social or academic violation are normally not permitted to be on campus during the time of their suspension and must obtain permission to return to campus for any reason.
 Students who have been suspended for social violations and who wish to return to the College must submit a request in writing to the Associate Vice President for Student Affairs (unless otherwise directed); students suspended for academic violations and who wish to return must submit a request in writing to the Assistant Dean for First Year Experience and Student Success (unless otherwise directed).
 Such requests must normally be received by July 1 for a fall semester return and by December 1 for a Spring semester return.
 Students who have been suspended should give evidence that time away from the College has been used productively, perhaps at another college or university or at a place of employment.
-Students seeking to return will be required to provide supporting evidence.
+Students seeking return will be required to provide supporting evidence.

 The proceedings and outcomes of an Honor Board hearing are confidential and may only be released by the College in specific circumstances.
 In cases of sexual discrimination or harassment (including sexual assault/violence), both the complainant and the respondent have the right to be informed of the outcome of the Honor Board proceedings and the outcome of any appeal.